-Pommes Anna is a classic French side dish made with sliced potatoes cooked in a lot of melted butter.
+Pommes Anna is a classic French dish made with sliced potatoes cooked in a lot of melted butter.
 Even though the preparation is simple and has just a few ingredients, the presentation makes it perfect for a special occasion.
 I’ll show you two ways to make this dish, as well as my own special twist!

 Potatoes Anna and Julia Child